-I plan on acquiring a flat in Macclesfield.
-My Solicitor has never been on on the mortgage company solicitor panel.
-Am I still permitted to continue with my Macclesfield conveyancing solicitor even though they are not on the mortgage company panel of approved conveyancing solicitors?
+I plan on acquiring a maisonette in Macclesfield.
+My lawyer is not listed on the lender conveyancing panel.
+Am I still permitted to continue with my Macclesfield conveyancing solicitor notwithstanding that they are not on the lender approved list?

 One must appoint a solicitor to complete the legal work required if you take out a mortgage to buy your home.
 They will conduct all the relevant legal checks on the property, ensuring that you’re registered as proprietor and ensure that all the necessary mortgage paperwork is in place.
 You can instruct a Macclesfield solicitor of your choosing.
 Nevertheless, where the lawyer selected is not a member of the lender approved list supplemental charges will be incurred as separate legal representation will be need by the mortgage company.
 Conveyancing panel applications may be submitted, so provided your solicitor has not historically sought membership they should take the opportunity to apply.

 I am hoping to move into my new home in Macclesfield next Thursday.
 I have now been asked to send a copy of my building insurance schedule by my solicitor as as she informs me that she is duty bound to validate that it is in order for the lender.
 What does the insurance need to cover?

 All property lawyers on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
 There are some other issues such as the level of excess that are set out in a lender’s Part 2 conditions.
 These obligations are not specific to conveyancing in Macclesfield.